jeffzh4ng/tinyc/ARCHITECTURE.md

 There are well-defined algorithms to convert specs into implementations.
-For instance, with syntactic analysis, you can convert REs -> NFAs -> DFA -> min(DFA) via Thompson's, subset, and Kleene's construction respectively.
+For instance, with syntactic analysis, you can convert REs -> NFAs -> DFA -> min(DFA) via Thompson's, subset, and Kleene's construction, respectively.

-RE/FA aren't expressive enough for a certain set of languages, called context-free languages (there's also a result called the Pumping Lemma which determiens if a language is regualr or not).
+RE/FA aren't expressive enough for a certain set of languages, called context-free languages (in which you can use the Pumping Lemma result to determine if a language is regular or not).
 If a language is context-free, it'll need to be specified via BNF and implemented with pushdown automata, which are the same as their regular-language counterparts with the addition of recursion.

-The formalization in both lexical and syntactic analysis results in so called compiler compilers which take in your lexical and syntactic grammars, and produce the machines (lexers and parsers), which *you* then use for your compiler.
-This is not any different from higher order programming.
+The formalization of both lexical and syntactic analysis results in so called compiler compilers which take in your lexical and syntactic grammars, and produce the machines (lexers and parsers), which *you* then use for your compiler.
+This is not so different from higher order programming.

 While these academic formalizations can help compiler construction with respect to correctness (rule #1 of compiler construction is to perserve semantics afterall), caution should be exercised based on your engineering constraints.
-A heuristic to use when calculating cost-benefit calculus is `benefit (DSL) ∝ |engineers|` Sacrificing flow control for a straight-jacketed DSL (such as HCL and ECS for managing cloud infrastructure and building games) may make sense when `|engineers| > 1e4`, but definitely not for a project like din, where `|engineers| = 1`.
+A heuristic to use when calculating cost-benefit calculus is `benefit (DSL) ∝ |engineers|` Sacrificing flow control for a straight-jacketed DSL (such as HCL and ECS for managing cloud infrastructure and building games) makes sense when `|engineers| > 1e4`, but definitely not for a project like din, where `|engineers| = 1`.